monk-io/network-nexus-project/bots/README.md

 3. Make sure your MongoDB database is running and accessible.

-4. Make sure Ollama (or your preferred LLM API) is running and accessible.
+4. Make sure LLM (or your preferred LLM API) is running and accessible.

 ## Authentication